-Charter Index will then make direct contact with you in order to validate and fine tune your enquiry and to provide any additional information that you may require, before connecting you with the exclusive Central Agent representing the yacht(s) selected or to a carefully chosen professional charter broker.
+Direct contact will be made with you in order to validate and fine tune your inquiry and to provide any additional information that you may require, before connecting you with the exclusive agent representing the yacht(s) selected or to a carefully chosen professional charter broker.

-Some examples of elements which may be charged as extras are fuel, dockage charges (which are the charges made by marinas and some anchorages), utility charges when consuming them, charter cancellation insurance, the cost of some or all food and drink, various facilities, services and toys (e.g. diving equipment and lessons).
+Some examples of elements which may be charged as extras are fuel, dockage charges (which are the charges made by marinas and some anchorages), utility charges when consuming them, charter cancelation insurance, the cost of some or all food and drink, various facilities, services and toys (e.g. diving equipment and lessons).
 This list is not comprehensive!

 Obviously if you want to be cruising from place to place every day you might be covering significant distances, which would have a consequential effect on the amount of fuel used - unless you are in a sailing yacht and the wind is sufficient to get you there!
-Alternatively, if you want to remain in a harbour or marina enjoying the local environment, marina charges might be significant depending on where you are.
+Alternatively, if you want to remain in a harbor or marina enjoying the local environment, marina charges might be significant depending on where you are.